fedeAlterio/SignalsDotnet/README.md

 ## Signal Types

-Every signal has a `Values` property that is an `Observable<T>` and notifies whenever the signal changes.
-Signals also provide `FutureValues` which skips the current value and only notifies on future changes.
+Every signal exposes `Values`, an `Observable<T>` that emits the current value and then every change. `FutureValues` is the same stream without the current value, for when you only care about what happens next.

 ### `Signal<T>`

-A `Signal<T>` is a writable signal wrapper around a value of type `T`.
-It implements `INotifyPropertyChanged` and raises the `PropertyChanged` event when its value changes.
+The workhorse: a writable box around a `T`.
+It raises `PropertyChanged` when the value changes.

 ```c#
 // Basic signal